-Development should be located and designed in a way that is sensitive to its landscape in accordance with North Northamptonshire Joint Core Strategy 2011 - 2031 Policy 3.
-Development should safeguard and, where possible, enhance the following important views and vistas:

-- A. Across the Park
+Development will be supported where this is located and designed in a way that is sensitive to its landscape setting.
+Development should safeguard and, where possible, enhance the following important views and vistas: A. Across the Park

 - B. Across the meadow

 - C. Dusthill Road across meadow

 - D. Vistas from the country park

 - E. Vista from Park Farm to village